FAIR VALUE MEASUREMENTS

 The fair value hierarchy has three levels based on the reliability of the inputs used to determine fair value.
 Level 1 refers to fair values determined based on quoted prices in active markets for identical assets.
 Level 2 refers to fair values estimated using significant other observable inputs, and Level 3 includes fair values estimated using significant non-observable inputs.

-As of March 31, 2023, and December 31, 2022, we had investments in international bonds of $10.3 million and $10.7 million, respectively.
+As of June 30, 2023, and December 31, 2022, we had investments in international bonds of $10.1 million and $10.7 million, respectively.
 These bonds are accounted for as available for sale securities and are level 2 assets under the fair value hierarchy.
-At March 31, 2023, $0.7 million was included in other current assets and $9.6 million was included in other assets.
+At June 30, 2023, $0.8 million was included in other current assets and $9.3 million was included in other assets.
 At December 31, 2022, $0.5 million was included in other current assets and $10.2 million was included in other assets.
-The bonds are recorded at fair market value with unrealized gains of $0.2 million and unrealized losses of $0.6 million included in other comprehensive income during the three months ended March 31, 2023 and 2022, respectively.
+The bonds are recorded at fair market value with unrealized losses of $0.1 million and an insignificant amount of unrealized gains included in other comprehensive income during the three and six months ended June 30, 2023, respectively.
+Unrealized losses of $0.4 million and $1.0 million are included in other comprehensive income during the three and six months ended June 30, 2022, respectively.

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.